Your Road Map to Breaking Free From Chronic Pain

 The part of the brain that is in charge of the sensations and movements for the different parts of the body is called the sensorimotor cortex.

-From there it is also up to the brain to determine what the sensation is and whether or not it is a threat to the organism.
+From there it is also up to the brain to determine what the sensation is and whether or not it is a threat to the organism and what to do about it.

 Pain comes from the brain and is related to how easily a nerve fires